malmong/nvidia-healthcare-assistant/README.md

 1. Clone the repository to your local machine or use Google Colab to run the code.
 2. Install the necessary dependencies:

+## Additional Notes

+- **Rendered Image Storage**: When using the ocdrnet model to process the ingredient label images, the rendered images are stored in the `output_directory` for further analysis and processing.